Anion exchange protein 3: Structure

 Cryo-electron microscopy studies have revealed that AE3 forms a homodimeric complex, structurally similar to other members of the SLC4 family, such as AE1 and AE2.
 AE3 is stabilized in an outward-facing conformation under resting conditions, contrasting with AE2, which predominantly adopts an inward-facing conformation.
-This conformational preference renders AE3 more susceptible to inhibition by DIDS (4,4′-Diisothiocyanatostilbene-2,2′-disulfonic acid), a pan-inhibitor of anion transporters.
+This conformational preference renders AE3 more susceptible to inhibition by DIDS (4,4′-diisothiocyanatostilbene-2,2′-disulfonic acid), a pan-inhibitor of anion transporters.

 In addition to its transmembrane domain (TMD), which mediates ion exchange, the soluble N-terminal domain (NTD) of AE3 has also been structurally characterized.
 A chimeric construct combining the AE3 NTD with the AE2 TMD has provided further insights into domain organization and functional modulation.

 Function

-AE3 mediates the electroneutral exchange of Cl^{−} and HCO_{3}^{−}, contributing to intracellular pH regulation and bicarbonate homeostasis.
+AE3 mediates the electroneutral exchange of Cl-|link=chloride and HCO_{3}^{–}, contributing to intracellular pH regulation and bicarbonate homeostasis.
 It is functionally similar to Band 3 (AE1), but exhibits distinct tissue specificity.
 AE3 is expressed primarily in brain neurons and cardiac tissue.
 Like other members of the SLC4 family, including AE2, AE3 activity is sensitive to changes in intracellular pH, which modulates its transport kinetics.